paulipa/sico-wiki/rules-and-requirements.md

   - Your corporation description and goals
   - Point of contact or recruitment process description
 - Corporation leadership must be active and interact with other coalition leadership.
+- **Poaching members from other partner corporations is not allowed**.
+You are allowed to advertise yourself and invite people over after their initiative but are not allowed to actively trying to poach members from other corporations.
 > There are no mandatory operation requirements, operation location requirements or any fees for any of our membership levels!
 {.is-success}
 ## Base services
 We offer a set of base services for our partner corporations to use.
 They may decide themselves if they take advantage of these systems.
+- Member sourcing from entry corporations
 - [Buyback](/tools/buyback) access and buyback setup at their own operating locations
 - [Ship Replacement](/services/programs/ship-replacement-program) for coalition hosted operations
 - [Blueprint copying](/services/ingame-services/public-blueprints) system access